ElMassimo/types_from_serializers/README.md

 _Currently, this library targets [`oj_serializers`][oj_serializers] and `ActiveRecord` in [Rails] applications_.

-## Why? 🤔

-It's easy for the backend and the frontend to become out of sync.
-Traditionally, preventing bugs requires writing extensive integration tests.

-[TypeScript] is a great tool to catch this kind of bugs and mistakes, as it can detect incorrect usages and missing fields, but writing types manually is cumbersome, and they can become stale over time, giving a false sense of confidence.

-This library takes advantage of the declarative nature of serializer libraries such as [`active_model_serializers`][ams] and [`oj_serializers`][oj_serializers], extending them to allow embedding type information, as well as inferring types from the SQL schema when available.

-As a result, it's posible to easily detect mismatches between the backend and the frontend, as well as make the fields more discoverable and provide great autocompletion in the frontend, without having to manually write the types.

-## Features ⚡️

-- Start simple, no additional syntax required
-- Infers types from a related `ActiveRecord` model, using the SQL schema
-- Understands JS native types and how to map SQL columns: `string`, `boolean`, etc
-- Automatically types [associations](https://github.com/ElMassimo/oj_serializers#associations-dsl-), importing the generated types for the referenced serializers
-- Detects [conditional attributes](https://github.com/ElMassimo/oj_serializers#rendering-an-attribute-conditionally) and marks them as optional: `name?: string`
-- Fallback to a custom interface using `type_from`
-- Supports custom types and automatically adds the necessary imports

 ## Demo 🎬

 For a schema such as [this one](https://github.com/ElMassimo/types_from_serializers/blob/main/playground/vanilla/db/schema.rb):